|

 feeling of starvation and the urge to eat sugar for energy shortly

 thereafter.
-To make matters
+To make matters worse, these

 gluten are then contaminated, coating and blocking the arteries with